Ohio special election could play decisive role in abortion fight

 Billionaire Richard Uihlein, a major Republican donor, has been among the biggest financial backers of the Aug.
 8 measure, donating $4 million to the campaign committee supporting it.
 The vast majority of financial support for both the “yes” and “no” campaigns have come from out of state.

-Rusnak said those supporting the measure on Tuesday are “fabricating” an issue that does not exist.
+Rusnak said those supporting the measure Tuesday are “fabricating” an issue that does not exist.

 “The issued constitutional amendments are a rarity in the state.
 They don’t occur as often as they would like, and passing them, frankly, is even more difficult.
 This has been in place for over 100 years in Ohio, and it’s worked.
 There’s no reason to change.
 It’s somewhat convenient now for them to say this,” Rusnak said.

-“If they thought there were 60 percent of Ohioans who would support that radical idea, they wouldn’t be opposing Issue 1,” he said.
+“If they thought there were 60 percent of Ohioans who would support that radical idea, they wouldn’t be opposing Issue 1,” Weaver said.

 Special elections often see lower turnout than general or primary elections, but both sides seem to agree that turnout will likely be higher than normal given the attention that the measure has received.

-Weaver said “corporate media” like the editorial board for the Ohio news outlet The Plain Dealer have denounced Issue 1 and thus given the issue a higher profile and made additional participation likely.
+Weaver said “corporate media” such as the editorial board for The Plain Dealer, Cleveland’s primary newspaper, have denounced Issue 1 and thus given the issue a higher profile and made additional participation likely.

-Blauvelt and Rusnak, the abortion rights advocates who oppose the Aug.
-8 measure, said they have seen a surge in early voting.
+Blauvelt and Rusnak said they have seen a surge in early voting.
 Rusnak said early ballots have come from urban and suburban areas in particular.